Lotud: Music

-Among the traditional musical instruments used by the Lotud ethnic group are the gong, kulintangan, gagayan (sundatang), and a traditional drum.
+Among the traditional musical instruments used by the Lotud ethnic group are the gongs, the kulintangan, the gagayan (sundatang in Central Dusun), and the traditional drum.

 Bojumbak Festival

-This festival was introduced by the Sabah Lotud Komulasakan Association and the Lotud Suang Association and was officiated by The Right Honourable Datuk Seri Panglima Hajiji Noor in 2017.
-This festival is a Lotud tribal musical instrument competition.
-The people perform songs from their respective villages, each with its own meaning conveyed through the rhythm.
+The festival was introduced by the Sabah Lotud Komulasakan Association and the Lotud Suang Association, and it was officiated by The Most Honourable Datuk Seri Panglima Hajiji Noor in 2017.
+The festival is a Lotud cultural instrumental music competition.
+They perform songs from several villages across Tuaran, each with its own meaning conveyed through rhythm.

-Dance
+Traditional dance

-Sumayau, or Madsayau, is a traditional dance of the Lotud Dusun, or Suang Lotud, in the Tuaran district.
-Typically, this dance is an attraction during the celebration of Magahau Day, which is a ceremony to worship the spirit of the gusi (jar).
-Usually this ceremony is held on a large scale and takes up to five days, which aims to worship and respect the gusi, which are large jars.
-In addition, it is also to commemorate family members who have died.
+Sumayau, or madsayau, is the traditional dance of the Lotud Dusun in the Tuaran district.
+Typically, this dance is an attraction during the celebration of the Magahau Day, which is a ritual to worship the spirits of the gusi.
+Usually this ceremony is held on a large scale and takes up to five days, and it aims to show reverence for the gusi, or jar.
+In addition, it is used for the commemoration of family members who have died.

-The performance is led by a Monolian, a woman who is well-versed in the ceremony, and is of Monolian descent.
-As soon as the music is played, the dancers start dancing and head straight to the dance floor.
-The female dancers' hand movements follow the rhythm of the music, and the foot movements are slower than the hand movements, which only move in very slow increments.
-The male dancer rings tiny bells, or giring in the Lotud dialect.
-The dance movements become a little more lively when they receive applause from the audience.
+The ritual is led by a monolian, a woman well-versed in the ritual, and she is of monolian descent.
+As soon as the music starts, the dancers move straight to the dance floor and begin dancing.
+The female dancers' hand movements follow the rhythm of the music, and their foot movements are slower than their hand movements, which only occur in very slow increments.
+The male dancers ring tiny bells, or giring.
+The dance movements become more lively when they receive applause from the audience.

 Marriage

-There are five stages in the Lotud marriage, namely merisik (pre-engagement visit), monunui (engagement), popiodop (staying overnight), matod (marriage) and mirapou (the custom).
+There are five stages in the Lotud marriage, namely merisik (pre-engagement visit), monunui (engagement), popiodop (staying overnight), matod (marriage) and mirapou.

-Timpu merisik (Pre-engagement visit)
+Timpu' merisik (Pre-engagement visit)

-A representative of the male's side who is knowledgeable in customs, called the "suruhan", who plays the main role as the intermediary for the woman's family who sets a suitable time for merisik, or negotiation.
+The representative of the male's side who is knowledgeable in customs, called the suruhan, plays the main role of an intermediary for the woman's family who sets a suitable time for merisik, or negotiation.
 He visits the woman's house for this task.
 During the merisik, the woman gets to know the man's background such as family lineage, character and his ability to interpret the meaning of dreams from the woman's side.
 If the dream is not good, sogit mimpi (dream fine) is imposed for the purpose of reconciliation or peace.
-According to custom, if the man does not have a suruhan, he can be fined with adat malu (reprehension) by the woman's family.
+According to custom, if the man does not have a suruhan, he will be "fined" with adat malu (reprehension) by the woman's family.